John Bingham, 7th Earl of Lucan: Sandra Rivett

-Sandra Eleanor Rivett was born on 16 September 1945, the third child of Albert and Eunice Hensby.
+Rivett was born Sandra Eleanor Hensby on 16 September 1945, the third child of Albert and Eunice Hensby.
 The family moved to Australia when she was two years old, but returned in 1955.
-Sandra was a popular child, described at school as "intelligent, although she does not excel academically".
+She was a popular child, described at school as "intelligent, although she does not excel academically".
 She worked for six months as an apprentice hairdresser before taking a job as a secretary in Croydon.

-After a failed romance, Sandra became a voluntary patient at a mental hospital near Redhill, Surrey, where she was treated for depression.
+After a failed romance, Rivett became a voluntary patient at a mental hospital near Redhill, Surrey, where she was treated for depression.
 She became engaged to a builder named John and took a job as a children's nanny for a doctor in Croydon.
-On 13 March 1964, she gave birth to a boy named Stephen, but, as her relationship with John was failing, she returned home to live with her parents and considered giving the baby up for adoption.
+On 13 March 1964, she gave birth to a boy named Stephen, but as her relationship with John was failing, she returned home to live with her parents and considered giving the baby up for adoption.
 Her parents took on the responsibility and adopted him in May 1965.

-Sandra later worked at a home for the elderly before moving to Portsmouth to stay with her older sister.
+Rivett later worked at a home for the elderly before moving to Portsmouth to stay with her older sister.
 While there she met Roger Rivett; the two married on 10 June 1967 in Croydon.
-Roger was serving as a Royal Navy able seaman and later worked as a loader for British Road Services, while Sandra worked part-time at Reedham Orphanage in Purley.
-In mid-1973 he took a job on an Esso tanker, returning to their flat in Kenley a few months later, by which time Sandra was employed by a cigarette company in Croydon.
+Roger served as a Royal Navy able seaman and later worked as a loader for British Road Services, while Rivett worked part-time at Reedham Orphanage in Purley.
+In mid-1973, Roger took a job on an Esso tanker, returning to their flat in Kenley a few months later, by which time Rivett was employed by a cigarette company in Croydon.

-The marriage collapsed in May 1974 when, suspicious of Sandra's movements while he was away, Roger went to live with his parents.
+The marriage collapsed in May 1974 when, suspicious of Rivett's movements while he was away, Roger went to live with his parents.
 She was by then listed on the books of a Belgravia domestic agency and had been caring for an elderly couple in that district.
 A few weeks later she began to work for the Lucans.

-Sandra normally went out with her boyfriend, John Hankins, on Thursday nights, but had changed her night off and had seen him the previous day.
+Rivett normally went out with her boyfriend, John Hankins, on Thursday nights, but had changed her night off and had seen him the previous day.
 The two last spoke on the telephone at about 8:00 pm on Wednesday, 7 November.